cs1302uga/cs1302-genlistadt/README.md

   compilation dependencies.
 You should remove any `.java` files that you do not need before submission.

-* **`cs1302.list.ArrayStringList` Storage Requirement:**
-  You must use a basic Java array for this class's storage.
-The initial size of the array does not have to be the same size as the initial size of the list.
-Whenever the size of the list is about to exceed the size of its array, the list should dynamically allocate a new array of a larger size and copy the contents over--please consider writing and documenting a private support method to do this.
-If you use Java's `java.util.ArrayList` class or something similar, then that will result in an immediate violation of this non-functional requirement, regardless of any use of a regular array elsewhere in the class.
-This requirement also prohibits any use of third-party implementations of list or list-like interfaces.

-* **`cs1302.list.LinkedStringList` Storage Requirement:**
+* **`cs1302.list.LinkedList` Storage Requirement:**
-  You must use a sequence of `cs1302.listadt.StringList.Node` objects for this class's storage.
-Unlike the array-based implementation in `ArrayStringList`, this type of storage is not limited to the number of elements that can fit into an array (because there is not an array).
-  Instead, it's limited only by the available memory for the Java program using the `LinkedStringList` object.
+  You must use a sequence of node (or container) objects for this class's storage.
+This type of storage is limited only by the available memory for the Java program using the `LinkedList` object.
 You may find sections 13.1 and 13.2 of the LDC textbook useful reference material for this class.
-  If you use Java's `java.util.LinkedList` class or something similar, then that will result in an immediate violation of this non-functional requirement, regardless of any use of any `Node` objects elsewhere in the class.
+  If you use Java's `java.util.LinkedList` class or something similar, then that will result in an immediate violation of this absolute requirement, regardless of any use of any `Node` objects elsewhere in the class.
   This requirement also prohibits any use of third-party implementations of list or list-like interfaces.